 ChatGPT for Keyword Research

-Free (or $20/month for Pro).
-Surprisingly effective for brainstorming keyword variations and understanding search intent.
-Not a replacement for Ahrefs, but a powerful complement.
+Useful for brainstorming keyword variations and understanding search intent.
+Not a replacement for Ahrefs or Semrush, but a useful complement.

 Pricing: Free or $20/month